The Ruth Rendell Mysteries: Series 6 (1992)

 This was the last series to solely feature Inspector Wexford.
-Subsequent series shifted focus onto other characters previously featured in short stories by Rendell.
+The last episode and subsequent series shifted focus onto other characters previously featured in short stories by Rendell.

-Series 7 (1992—1994)
+Series 7 (1994)

 This series was the first series not to feature Inspector Wexford, with focus being shifted to other leading characters from Rendell's repertoire of short stories.
+The lead role of Steven Whalby is played by Colin Firth.